 Review the Special Circumstance information to determine whether any of the categories pertain to your situation.
 If so, print, complete and return the form to One Stop along with any supporting documentation required.

 Yes.
-It is your responsibility to notify the Financial Aid and Scholarship office of any scholarships and/or resources not listed on your Award Notice.
+It is your responsibility to notify the Financial Aid and Scholarships office of any scholarships and/or resources not listed on your Award Notice.
 Prompt notification is important since we may need to adjust the aid you were previously awarded.
 If an over award does result, you will be responsible for repaying the amount that exceeds your need.
-You may inform us of additional financial aid resources in person, by phone or e-mail.
+You may report additional financial aid resources by doing the following:

 Yes.
 The University reserves the right to make adjustments to your award at any time, based on additional information which may become available.
 This includes (but is not limited to):